ZILtoid1991/pixelperfectengine/docs/changelog/roadmap.md

 ### Things probably need to be changed before, through, or after the GPU transition

 * Tile rendering needs to be figured out yet again.
-Either needs to stay on the CPU, completely offloaded to the GPU, or some hybrid approach.
-The GPU approach would limit the scanline effects.
+Either needs to stay on the CPU, completely offloaded to the GPU, or some hybrid approach. ~~The GPU approach would limit the scanline effects.~~ Scanline effects can be done with a special texture and rendering a larger size of the screen.
 * In order to better take advantage of the GPU, the Tile Format has to be rewritten, probably to 64 bit words.
 This would give the user extra bitflags, per-tile alpha channel, per-tile compositing function, flags for rotation, etc.

 ### Complications